CASMulder2003/FSDS/README.md

-# FSDS
-Repository for Foundations in Spatial Data Science
+### Foundations of Spatial Data Science

+This repository contains practicals and notes from the _Foundations_ module.

+You can find the original [here](https://jreades.github.io/fsds/).